After Hurricane Dorian, The 'Wikipedia Of Maps' Came To The Rescue

 Missing Maps also facilitates "mapathons" — people get together in person or online to map a certain part of the world — and has developed tutorials that promise to make mapping an easy skill to pick up.

 I decided to try it out myself.
 After watching four two-minute videos, I opened HOT's task manager, created a username and selected a high-priority flood response project in India.
 The 1-kilometer square I began with only had a canal and one major road already mapped.
 But looking at the provided satellite images, I could see plenty of dirt roads and buildings that needed to be mapped.
-So, I began to trace those features over the satellite images.
+So I began to trace those features over the satellite images.
 Within half an hour, I had mapped a handful of buildings and several roads in an Indian village I had never heard of before.
 By no means had I completed my 1-kilometer square, but I can return to it at any time — or someone else may finish it for me.

 The process was surprisingly simple, and the stakes felt low, because I knew that a more advanced mapper would review my work and fix any mistakes.
 And although it was a bit tedious, it was also gratifying.
-As Böhm says, "It's so rewarding when you know that every single mapping project we're being asked to do is being patiently awaited by someone in the field who needs the data in order to do their work."
+As Bohm says, "It's so rewarding when you know that every single mapping project we're being asked to do is being patiently awaited by someone in the field who needs the data in order to do their work."

 According to one estimate, more than 405,000 villages on OpenStreetMap remain "unmapped."
 But even that term is open to different definitions, Engstrom says: "It depends on how much detail you need."

 As open mapping continues to grow, Leo warns that it is "imperative for anyone who is involved in small or big ways to have a very strong sense of responsibility for privacy."
-That's why, according to Böhm, the consent, well-being and participation of local populations — both in mapping and in determining which areas need to be mapped — are core tenets of Missing Maps' ethical code.
+That's why, according to Bohm, the consent, well-being and participation of local populations — both in mapping and in determining which areas need to be mapped — are core tenets of Missing Maps' ethical code.

 Leo says that so far, Missing Maps has done a good job of making sure that no personally identifiable information is included on a map, such as names or ethnic groups that might be party to a conflict.
 Because the maps are open-source, people also always have the power to delete themselves from a map if they want to.